bertman12/wc3-creeps-vs-humans/src/ideas.md

 add a stun ability on your base that will let you stun heroes to help prevent cheese

 make +10 armor and weapons the max upgrades you can get

+if a player leaves then add their hero to their spawn's units array so it can be moved and transfer ownership of spawn to the computer